in

 • Plan at least 6.5 up to 7 inches for a shelf that’s mainly designed for canned goods.

-• Plan at least 18 – 20 inches for a shelf that stores huge items such as potato containers
+• Plan at least 18 – 20 inches for a shelf that stores huge items such as potato containers.

 Standard Pantry Shelf Depth

-The bottom shelf of a standard pantry usually has a depth of 16-18 inches and the spacing is around 18-24 inches distant.
+The bottom shelf of a standard pantry usually has a depth of 16-18 inches , and the spacing is around 18-24 inches distant.

 How Wide Should a Pantry Door Be?

-How wide is a standard pantry door?
-The minimum height for pantry doors is 80 inches.
-The average width measurements for the interior pantry doors are 24, 28, 30, 32, and 36 inches.
+The minimum height for these doors is 80 inches.
+The average width measurements for the interior doors are 24, 28, 30, 32, and 36 inches.
+Read more about kitchen pantry door ideas here.

-Reach-in Pantry Dimensions
+Reach-in Pantry Measurements

-Walk-in Corner Pantry Dimensions
+Walk-in Corner Pantry Sizing

-Pantry with herbs and spicesTalking about a corner walk-in pantry, it should have a minimum measurement of 2.25 feet (27 inches) deep with a doorway at a 45° angle.
+Talking about corner walk-in pantries, they should have minimum measurements of 2.25 feet (27 inches) deep with a doorway at a 45° angle.

-Narrow Walk-in Pantry Dimensions
+Narrow Walk-in Pantry Room Dimensions

-Rustic kitchen with small pantry wooden countertop white brick wallNarrow walk-in pantries normally measure 4.5’ x 6’.
-However, you need at least 36 inches of walking space for one person to access a pantry.
+Narrow walk-in pantries normally measure 4.5’ x 6’.
+However, you need at least 36 inches of walking space for one person to access a closet

 Most long and narrow pantries give a bit beyond space’s bare minimum.
 Read more about how to organize a small kitchen here.

-Small Walk-in Pantry Dimensions
+Small Pantry Walk-In Dimensions

 The common dimensions of a small walk-in pantry are 5’ x 3’ to 5’ x 5’.

 However, regardless of what shelving technique you’re doing, ascertain that you’re leaving a sufficient floor spacing.
-There must be a minimum measurement of 40-44 inches of extra space in the middle area of the pantry.
+There must be a minimum measurement of 40-44 inches of extra space in the middle area of the room.

 Modern kitchen with wooden countertop black cabinets white pantry